Information about Current Office Operations

 Citations for a Vehicle you no Longer Own

 If you receive a citation after you have sold your vehicle, you can complete an Affidavit of Sale form and submit the completed and notarized form to the City Clerk's Office by mail or in person along with proof you have submitted the required Report of Sale information to the State of Minnesota Driver and Vehicle Services Division.
 You need to provide information about the new owner and proof of the sale.
 You will continue to receive notices of any additional citations as long as the State still shows the vehicle title in your name.

 Tickets issued with a Valid Residential Parking Permit

 If you believe you have a valid residential parking permit and still receive a parking ticket when parked in your assigned zone, please contact the City Clerk's Office to confirm your permit is still valid and has been correctly entered into the permit system.
 You can call the Office at (507) 328-2900.

-If you receive a ticket for any other reason you believe is in error, you may follow the instructions on the back of the ticket to contest the citation in person on Wednesdays at 1 p.m., or you may submit a form requesting review of a parking citation.
+If you receive a ticket for any other reason you believe is in error, you may submit a form requesting review of a parking citation.
 This electronic form is automatically submitted for review when completed.
-If necessary, hard copy forms are available in the City Clerk's Office, along with any documentation you may have.
+If necessary, hard copy forms are available in the City Clerk's Office to complete and submit.